Anyone can have a stroke

 What are the main risk factors for a stroke?

-Lifestyle is a major one with obesity, unhealthy diet, excess alcohol consumption over a period of time, and smoking, just to name the obvious ones.
+Lifestyle is a major one with obesity, an unhealthy diet, excess alcohol consumption over a period of time, and smoking, just to name the obvious ones.

-But lifestyle changes and dietary changes can lower the likelihood of having a stroke,
+But lifestyle changes and dietary changes can lower the likelihood of having a stroke.

 Conclusion